 As the sun sets I make one final blast down the road towards the highway.
 Not a car within a hundred miles I open up the throttle.
 Unloaded and wide open I make 75 miles per hour, then I tuck and go a solid 80.
 It is not a street bike by any stretch but 80 feels very fast on the little dirt bike, knobbies screaming on the pavement.
 I pull into the store by the freeway.
 I grab bottles of water, cold beer, a bottle of whisky and sweet and spicy surprises for Samantha.

 The way back to camp is longer than the way out.
 The sun is almost down and the air is bitingly cold.
 Tomorrow we will be in Las Vegas, the day after that on a plane tumbling back into the world of technology, civilization and jobs, news, politics and responsibilities, back to our other life.
 But it's been so long I'm not sure which is real anymore.
 There's a part of me that wants to make

 this our life, our only life.
 The only thing we need to make that happen is gas money.

 Back at camp we make another roaring fire.
 We toast to our last night with fine Tennessee whisky and chase it down with cold beer.
 Tonight more than any other night is good.
 We are full of the sweet taste of accomplishment, of good luck and fortune, of adventures accomplished.
 We think back to the hundreds of good people we've met and the thousands of amazing places we've seen in this great American landscape.
 Tomorrow we will enter the boulevards of billboards and flashing neon that is Las Vegas.
 What an odd reentry into an odd world.

-Visit our Trans American Moto Blog
+Trans American Moto Blog

 |Thread Tools||Search this Thread|